Harnessing the Power of Content Marketing for Small Businesses

 1. It Builds Trust Before They Even Call You

-Google loves helpful, well-written content.
-Each new blog post is another chance to rank for keywords your customers are already searching for—” leaky tap fix Oxford,” or “wedding photographer Berkshire.”
+Google loves helpful, well-crafted content.
+Each new blog post is another chance to rank for keywords your customers are searching for—such as “leaky tap fix Oxford” or “wedding photographer Berkshire.”
+Over time, this leads to significant organic traffic.

-Bonus: Evergreen content (topics that stay relevant) keeps working for you long after it's published.
+Bonus: Evergreen content stays relevant, continuing to drive traffic long after it's published.

 3. It Nurtures Leads Automatically